bennycwong/ember-bootstrap-4/README.md

 ## Installation

-The point of this addon is to be able to use Bootstrap via sass, so it expects that you also have ember-cli-sass installed.
+Bootstrap 4 switched from less to sass, so it expects that you also have ember-cli-sass installed.

+Bootstrap 4 also depends on tether.js.
+Please install it using bower.

+`bower install tether`
 `ember install ember-cli-sass`
 `ember install ember-bootstrap-4`